LawsonMcCoy/GDIM_61_Project/README.md

   Alexander Adam Rodriguez <br />
   Miguel Angel Jr. Aleman <br />

-Description <br />
-  Strike Team Penguin is a first person shooter with an explorable and interactable (working on interactable) environment.

- Starting the game <br />
-    Press start game in the main menu

-  Dying <br />
-   As you probably could guess if the enemies shoot you, then you lose health, and if you health drops below zero you die.
-When this happens a game over screen is displayed.
-From these screen you can restart or quit the game

-  How To Play <br />
-    Walk around the map and shoot the enemies to kill them.
-The enemies are the white rectangles that really don't like you getting too close.
-The way you actually win the game, however, is to interact with the cylinder at the end of the map.
-You can reach it by walking out the house, and finding the big stairs to the left.
-Go up those stairs and through the fallen door.
-At the end that path you will find the cylinder in a small stucture in the middle of a large open circular part of the map.
-If these instructions are not clear then just follow the trail of angry rectangles.
-Unpon interacting with the cylinder you will be presented with the win screen where you can return to main menu or quit the game.

-### Control schemes
-  Strike Team Penguin can be played using either keyboard and mouse or a controller.

-  Keyboard and mouse <br />
-    -Move: WASD <br />
-    -Look: Mouse <br />
-    -Jump: Space <br />
-    -Belly Slide (Sprinting): Shift <br />
-    -Interact: E <br />
-    -Primary Fire: Left Click <br />
-    -Secondary Fire: Right Click <br />
-    -Pause: ESC

-  Controller (controls given for Deulshook 4, but should be mappable to other controllers) <br />
-    -Move: Left Stick <br />
-    -Look: Right Stick <br />
-    -Jump: X <br />
-    -Belly Slide (Sprinting): L3 <br />
-    -Interact: Square <br />
-    -Primary Fire: R2 <br />
-    -Secondary Fire: L2 <br />

-Things we plan to implement <br />
-  More weapons for both enemies and player <br />
-  Weapons pickup, so the player can change their weapon <br />
-  Special abilities for weapons <br />

-### Known major bugs
-  Walking up to a wall allows the player to look through the wall <br />
-  Walking up the first set of stairs can cause quite a bit of lag <br />
-  The player will ocassionally get stuck on a stair and you have to jump to get past the step <br />
-  Currently cannot pause the game from the controller, you must use the keyboard <br />

-### Big questions you have.
+## Description <br />
+  _Strike Team Penguin_ is a first person shooter with an explorable and interactable (work in progress) environment.

+## Starting the game <br />
+   Press "start" button on the main menu.

+## Win condition <br />
+  Player needs to reach the end of map where the gazebo is placed in a circular area.
+Player needs to approach the gazebo and find a white cylinder to interact with.
+Press _button E_ to win the game.

+## Death condition <br />
+   If the enemies shoot the player, then the health bard will decrease.
+Once health drops below zero, the player will die.
+This will trigger a game over screend to pop up on the screen.
+From this screen you can restart or quit the game.

+## How To Play <br />
+    Player walks around the map and shoots the enemies to kill them.
+    Player can switch between 2 weapons: primary (projectile) and secondary (hit scan).
+    The enemies are  white rectangles that will get aggravated if the player approaches them too close.
+    The white rectangles will also continue following the player, as long as they are within the firing range.
+    To win the game, the player needs to interact with a white cylinder placed inside a gazebo at the end of the map.
+    Player can reach it by walking out the house, and finding the big stairs to the left.
+Going up those stairs will lead to the fallen door.
+    At the end of that path, player will find the cylinder in a gazebo in the middle of a large open circular area of the map.

+    p.s.: If these instructions are not clear, just follow the trail of angry rectangles.
+Upon interacting with the cylinder, you will be presented with the win screen where you can return to main menu or quit the game.

+## Control schemes
+  Strike Team Penguin can be played using either keyboard, mouse, or controller.

+  ### Keyboard and mouse
+    Move: WASD
+    Look: Mouse
+    Jump: Space
+    Belly Slide (Sprinting): Shift
+    Interact: E
+    Primary Fire: Left Click
+    Secondary Fire: Right Click
+    Pause: ESC

+  ### Controller (controls given for Deulshook 4, but should be mappable to other controllers)
+    Move: Left Stick
+    Look: Right Stick
+    Jump: X
+    Belly Slide (Sprinting): L3
+    Interact: Square
+    Primary Fire: R2
+    Secondary Fire: L2

+## Things we plan to implement
+  - More weapons for both enemies and player
+  - Weapons pickup, so the player can change their weapon
+  - Special abilities for weapons
+  - Implementing crosshair to improve aiming
+  - Animate gun kickback

+## Known major bugs
+  - Walking up to a wall allows the player to look through the wall
+  - Walking up the first set of stairs can cause quite a bit of lag
+  - The player will ocassionally get stuck on a stair and you have to jump to get past the step
+  - Currently cannot pause the game from the controller, you must use the keyboard
+  - No visual feedback from hitscan bullets except damaging the enemy

+## Big questions you have.
+1. Are there any areas in the map that can trespassed but are not supposed to be? (buildings, concrete walls, tress, etc.)
+   How do we fix that?